History of Medicine in America

 For nearly a century, many “regulars” sought to change the free medical marketplace through various strategies.
 Early on in the early 1800’s, most of these strategies entailed self-imposed standards that organized medicine sought to be enforced throughout their own profession by themselves.
 Their main strategy in attaining their goals was through the establishment of professional associations that would then organize, assemble and align professionals to their goals.

-Also, some attempts were made through legislation.
+Other attempts were made through legislation.
 Because of the previous attempts of the organized regular doctors who opposed the free market place, there were some minor laws in place since the beginning of the 19th century which had minor, inconsequential effects.
 For instance, the first licensing of physicians in America was really a voluntary registration that allowed doctor’s more power in the courts to settle disputes.
 Though, the powers granted were basically useless in their day.

 Most, if not all, of these early strategies were ineffective.
 Attempts at meeting these goals through professional associations proved to be unsupported by the public and for that reason were unsuccessful.